dariushghasemi/complement_haplotype/README.md

     3. flip the the refrence and effect alleles: if `AF < 0.50` then `RA <-> EA`.

 - The haplotype analyses for the 4 set of variants (main, sesitivity, legacy, all) were executed using the aligned variants on Wed, 20:20, 19-Jul-23.

 - The results of the above 4 haplotype analyses were sent on thu, 08:30, 20-Jul-23.

+- Short report on the haplotype association analysis details and the parameters of the models have been prepared for the revision of the paper (Fri, 22:00, 01-Sep-23).

 Dariush